edgeofmagic/imgmatch/README.md

 Imgmatch's default threshold for a "match"&mdash;considering the images to be probable duplicates&mdash;is 0.1.
-If you find that an excessive number of false positives (matches containing dissimilar images) are geing generated, try decreasing the match value with the -m option.
+If you find that an excessive number of false positives (matches containing dissimilar images) are being generated, try decreasing the match value with the -m option.
 Conversely, if images that you consider to be duplicates are not being recognized by imgmatch, try increasing the threshold.

+If the verbosity level is set to maximum with option -s2, imgmatch will show the resulting distance for all comparisons being made.
+Knowing the distance measures for a set of images (particularly when there are false negatives) can be useful when adjusting the match threshold.